kushanon/Deep-Research-Agents/README.md

 ### 📦 Installation

-Follow these step-by-step instructions to set up the Deep Research Agent:
+Follow these step-by-step instructions to set up the Deep Research Agents:

 #### Step 1: Clone the Repository
 ```powershell